 PHOTOGRAPHERS AND STUDIOS IN DUBLIN

-This is an incomplete guide to the photographers carrying out commercial portrait photography in Dublin in the 19th and 20th centuries.
+This is a guide to the photographers carrying out commercial portrait photography in Dublin in the 19th and 20th centuries.

 Its primary aim is to help with the dating of old photographs.
 Street directories, census returns and electoral registers have been used to